 If you’ve spent enough time inside a real organization, you’ve had the experience.
-The initiative that should have worked, didn’t.
-The framework that fixed the last company compounded the problem at this one.
-The leader who was exactly right for the role turned the team sideways without anyone being able to explain how.
-Behavioral explanations run out first — wrong culture fit, wrong timing, wrong execution.
-What they don’t reach is the system operating underneath all of it, adapting to inputs no one declared and encoding norms no one chose.
+The initiative that should have worked, but didn’t.
+The framework that fixed the last company yet compounded the problem at this one.
+The leader who was exactly right for the role who then turned the team sideways without anyone being able to explain how.
+Behavioral explanations run out first: wrong culture fit, wrong timing, wrong execution.
+What those explanations don’t — can’t — reach is the system operating underneath all of it, adapting to inputs no one declared and encoding norms no one chose.

 That’s the problem Hacking Leadership is built to address.